dbolotov/human_activity_recognition_with_vw/README.md

 ###Approach

 This study uses Vowpal Wabbit to learn and predict activities.
 Modules from the scikit-learn library are used to evaluate performance.

-###Datapre-processing
+The steps taken here are:
+[1] Look at the data.
+Check the types of values, and if there are any quality issues (using Excel, CLI, or any other tool).
+[2] Convert the original data file to vw format (`raw_to_format.py`) and randomly order observations.
+[3] Perform training and prediction with vw (`vw_main_train.py`).
+[4] Change algorithm, parameters, etc. based on performance.

+###Data pre-processing

 A timestamp was removed from row 122078.

 For initial experiments, the data was converted to vw format using a different namespace for the body and accelerometer features.
-The 'user' feature was omitted:
+The 'user' feature was omitted.
+The original dataset has observations sorted by class, so the order in vw dataset was randomized (using `sort -R dataset.vw`).

 ```
 #header and one observation in original format: